 “I’ve had quite a lot of pain over the last year.”

 “You feel like you have electric shocks going down your leg.”Eric Clapton, a famous rock n roll guitarist

 Plus, many people have a lack of muscle control and dexterity, which can affect one’s ability to do normal every tasks and activities of daily living.
-Many times this leads to a person requiring help with activities of daily living (ADL’s) which would require them to need extended Long Term Health Care.
+Many times this leads to a person requiring help with those activities of daily living (ADL’s), which would require them to need extended long-term care services as they get older.

 The causes of peripheral neuropathy include toxins such as alcohol and drug abuse.
-As Clapton’s neuropathy is in his legs, rather than his hands, it is unlikely that the condition was directly caused by his guitar-playing directly caused the condition.
+As Clapton’s neuropathy is in his legs, rather than his hands, it is unlikely that his guitar-playing directly caused the condition.

 Injury or sudden trauma

 Metabolic and endocrine disorders including Diabetes

 In a career spanning five decades, Clapton has written and performed countless hits, such as Layla, Tears in Heaven, and Sunshine of Your Love.
 According to the classical music magazine, Scena, peripheral neuropathy accounts for one in five diagnoses among musicians.